sulthan1866/Tic-Tac-Toe/README.md

 A Tic Tac Toe game with different modes

+Run the Main.java class to play the game

 Regular- Regular Tic Tac Toe game where a player wins if he/she placed their sumbol(X or O) in a row.

 No Draw- A Tic Tac Toe game which never draws.It is done by removing the first symbol when more than three symbol has been tried to br placed